 Thus, several programs and websites were born with the sole purpose of measuring internet speed.
 But what use is this for business?
 Well, plenty!
 In the age of interactive online services, the need for faster and more reliable internet up and down speeds is increasing.
 Examples of bandwidth and speed hungry interactive online services and interactions can vary from live stream video, interactive web presentations, video-internet telephony (e.g. Skype) and online auctions.

 Before a problem surfaces, a user can test the internet speed to see if any online interactivity is possible in a remote location.
 This is important for businesses who wish to do a site survey in a location before an event takes place.
 This way, further preparations may be made to make up for the lack of internet connectivity.

 So why is this important for businesses to check?
 First, we must look back at the history of the internet, and how the speed of it has impacted what can be done online.

-Back in the late ’90’s to mid 2005, the internet relied on the service of Dial-up – which utilised a phone line connection.
+Back in the late ’90’s to mid 2005, the internet relied on the service of Dial-up.
+This utilised a phone line connection.
 Internet speeds through this could reach at the most, 64kps per second.
-In comparison with beginning broadband connections (that began at 128kps per second), watching videos online and doing anything such as playing games, shopping online and viewing websites on smart phones was but a pipe dream at this point.
+In comparison with beginning broadband connections (that began at 128 kps per second), watching videos online and doing anything such as playing games, shopping online and viewing websites on smart phones was but a pipe dream at this point.

-It was not only the public that benefited from the rise of internet speeds but also a great benefit to businesses.
+It was not only the public that benefited from the rise of internet speeds.
+It was also a great benefit to businesses.
 Websites could become bigger and better, and sales tactics changed.
 Now, shops online began to emerge and become a fast growing hit.

 Overall, with the internet being a core substance of businesses today, knowing what speed you are running on, and thus, your clientele, has a fundamental impact on everyone today.